bbbnodx/and-or-search/README.md

 # AND/OR Search
-The firt AI programming assignment.
+The first AI programming assignment.